 Make Ahead and Freezing Instructions:

-Baked Key Lime Pie can be frozen for up to 3 months.
-Thaw overnight in the refrigerator before serving.
+To Freeze: Cover pan tightly with plastic wrap and aluminum foil and freeze for up to 3 months.
+Thaw overnight in the fridge before serving.

 Recipe

-Key lime pie bars with whipped cream on top and garnished with lime zest.
+Easy key lime pie bars cut into squares and topped with whipped cream and fresh lime zest.

 Prep 1 hour 15 minutes